kubevela/kubevela.github.io/docs/case-studies/trigger.md

 ---
-title: Use KubeVela triggers to automatically apply application based on image tags
+title: Integrate Image Registry for Continuous Delivery
 ---

 ## Introduction

-In our daily development, when an image tags is changed, it is often necessary to update the latest image to each environment.
-We can apply it manually, but it's tedious and tricky.
-Therefore, we need a tool to automatically apply application based on image tags.
+In our daily development, when image tags changed, it is more convenient for CI/CD if the environments can automatically deploy the new image.
+KubeVela provides this mechanism.

 In KubeVela 1.2, [VelaUX](../install#3-install-velaux) provides a good way to do this.
 We can use KubeVela triggers to apply applications automatically.

-In this section, you will know how to use KubeVela triggers to automatically apply application based on image tags.
-In this example, we will use GitLab as code repository and ACR as image repository.
+In this section, we will use GitLab as code repository and ACR as image repository to integrate with KubeVela triggers, as a result, it will automatically update application when image tags changed.

 ## Create Application